getsentry/sentry/docs/getting-started/index.rst

 You should now be able to test the web service by visiting `http://localhost:9000/`.

 .. note:: This doesn't run any workers in the background, so assuming queueing is enabled (default in 7.0.0+)
-          no asyncrhonous tasks will be running.
+          no asynchronous tasks will be running.

 Starting the Workers
 --------------------